Tips For Planning Your Neuschwanstein Day Trip From Munich

 With its breathtaking landscape and fascinating history, it’s easy to see why this is one of Germany’s most popular places for travelers to visit and one of the top day trips from Munich.

-When I finally made it to Neuschwanstein, I’d already been living in Germany for almost 3 years.
+By the time I finally made it to Neuschwanstein, I’d already been living in Germany for almost 3 years.
 Even though I’d already seen so much of Germany and had visited other castles, Neuschwanstein was THE castle I’d dreamed about visiting since I was a kid.
 It was a dream come true for me to see it in real life and I throughly enjoyed it.

 Many visitors to Germany feel the same way.
 This famous castle attracts over 1.3 million people per year, with as many as 6,000 tourists per day in the summer time!